ElvenTools/elven-tools-website/src/docs/dapp-deployment.md

 For more details on deploying a NextJS app, check the [official docs](https://docs.netlify.com/).
 And for this specific case, please watch the walkthrough video below:

+Be aware that there were changes in the env vars list, the video is older, you will always find actual list in the `.env.example` file
 <div class="embeded-media-container">
   <iframe width="560" height="315" src="https://www.youtube.com/embed/SQN-0XMxibU" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </div>